rahulkarda/crypto-info-app/README.md

    2. Implement more API endpoints

 ## Lessons Learned
-I leanrned how to develop an API, create a documentation for it and serve content when the API gets a request.
+I learned how to develop an API, create a documentation for it and serve content when the API gets a request.
 I learned how to integrate a API into a project and how to manipulate the DOM using JavaScript to create a simple API based project.
 I learned about API management and how the API serves a request and how can it help in improving businesses.